PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * Prison's startup information contains a lot of information.
 If you ever have issues, check that information first since it probably will identify what the issues are.

 * It is strongly suggested that `/ranks autoConfigure` is ran to initially setup your Prison environment.
 A great deal of configurations are setup that can save a lot of effort.
 Even if you are wanting to start from scratch, it may be worth giving it a try to see how some of the more complex settings are configured.
-You can always start over by deleting the `plugins/Prison/` directory.
+You can always start over by deleting the `/plugins/Prison/` directory then restarting the server.

 * Follow Prison's documentation on customization; at this point it's ready for use.